Sport in Pakistan: Handball

 Handball was first played in 1984 in an exhibition event, and was taken up by the Pakistan Olympic Association.
 The Pakistan Handball Federation is a member of the Asia Handball Federation.

 The Pakistan men's national handball team is one of the most successful handball team of South Asia, winning 2 gold and 1 silver medal at the South Asian Games.
 Pakistan won gold in the 2010 and 2019 edition of the South Asian Games beating India by 37–31 and 30–29 respectively.
-In the 2016 edition, Pakistan unfortunately lost to the hosts India, score being 32–31.
+In the 2016 edition, Pakistan were beaten 32–31 by the hosts India.